-Before joining IBM Research, Dakuo got his Ph.D. from the University of California Irvine (advisor: Judith Olson and Gary Olson).
-He has worked as a designer, researcher, and engineer in the U.S., China, and France.
-He serves in organizing committees, program committees, and editorial boards for a variety of venues, and ACM has recognized him as an ACM Distinguished Speaker.
+Previously, Dakuo was a Senior Staff Member at IBM Research and Principal Investigator at the MIT-IBM Watson AI Lab.
+He received his Ph.D. from the University of California, Irvine (advisors: Judith Olson and Gary Olson), and has worked as a designer, researcher, and engineer in the U.S., China, and France.
+ACM has recognized him as an ACM Distinguished Speaker.

 PhD in Information and Computer Sciences